 Q: What are you looking for in a writing sample?

 The length of the writing sample is not limited, in principle.
-However, the professors who read your application are not likely to read extremely long documents in full (considering that they may have 100 other applications to read).
-The application system has no page limit; it is limited to 1MB per file.
-Longer writing samples can be divided into smaller pieces, as you are allowed to submit three, plus three other supporting documents.
-But you should consider whether documents in excess of 50 pages are really necessary to support your case.
+However, the professors who read your application are not likely to read extremely long documents in full (considering that they may have over 100 other applications to read).
+The application system has no page limit, but you should consider whether documents in excess of 50 pages are necessary to support your case.

 Q: Can I reapply?

 A: Admission to our graduate program in linguistics is highly competitive.
 If your application was unsuccessful in a previous year, it is unlikely that you would be admitted in future years unless something about your application changed substantially-- for example if you did further study elsewhere in linguistics, or wrote a strong new paper that was submitted as your writing sample.
 If you are serious about pursuing graduate study in linguistics, your best options would be either to apply for admission to a graduate program at some other university, or take further course work in linguistics at the undergraduate or graduate level before re-applying to NYU.

 Q: Questions that are addressed on the GSAS website: GSAS Application Resource Center

 - Can you send me a paper application?